rafael-santiago/zacarias/CONTRIBUTING.md

 command line tool tries to use only ``libc`` conveniences on ``unix-like`` but it also uses ``Xorg`` seeking to be useful to users of ``X`` based environments, too.

-When stealing info from aplications, the most target API functions are the memory handling function from ``libc``: ``memcpy``, ``memset`` and ``memcmp``.
+When stealing info from aplications, the most targeted API functions are the memory handling functions from ``libc``: ``memcpy``, ``memset`` and ``memcmp``.
 When coding ``Zacarias`` you must avoid using directly those functions.
 You must not avoid call it from your code, but you need to take the care of passing to the compiler the following macros: